ropensci-archive/opendata/opendata.md

 -   <pkg>stationaRy</pkg> can retrieve hourly weather data from various global weather stations.
 -   <pkg>weatherData</pkg>: Functions that help in fetching weather data from websites.
 Given a location and a date range, these functions help fetch weather data (temperature, pressure etc.) for any weather related analysis.
 -   <pkg>weatherr</pkg> combines data from multiple APIs to obtain instant weather forecasts.
+-   <pkg>worldmet</pkg>: import data from more than 30,000 surface meteorological sites around the world managed by the National Oceanic and Atmospheric Administration (NOAA) Integrated Surface Database

 ###Ecology and Evolutionary Biology###